Market-Connections Professional Resume Writing Services

 • Include links to articles you have published or to your professional blog.
 What, you don’t have any?
 It is never too late to start writing them.

 Prepare for interviews by researching the company before the interview.
 Visit their website and learn more about their products and services, their customers and clients, and their culture and the people who work there.
-Look through their social media accounts (LinkedIn and Facebook) and see if you are connected to someone who works there — or who has worked there — who can provide you with some insight into the company.
+Look through their social media accounts (LinkedIn and Facebook) and see if you are connected to someone who works there, or who has worked there, who can provide you with some insight into the company.

 Anticipate interview questions about your age and future goals and prepare appropriate responses.
 Do a practice run by interviewing for jobs or companies for which you may be overqualified or that are too long of a commute.
 If you start by interviewing with employers at the top of your list, you may have too much riding on it to manage your emotions well.

 Consider starting on a project basis or as a consultant.
 This often gives you a leg up on younger workers who are often unable to accept these kinds of employment positions, and these can often lead to full-time work.
-Another way to get your foot in the door is by volunteering with a charity or nonprofit.
-This often leads to employment down the road with an employer who recognizes your knowledge and skills and appreciates your work ethic.

 Additional Resources